sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 2. Click the **anyco** config, select the "auto_insurance_anyco_golden_2" PDF, and look at the output:

    Uh oh!
 It looks like this policy period spills over onto the next line, so we miss the end year (2021).
-That seems like some sloppy PDF formatting, but let's work with it.
+That seems like sloppy PDF formatting, but let's work with it.

    ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_1.png)